-As I was being thrust down the hallway, all I could think about was my little brother, Zeid.
-"Where is he?
+As I was propelled down the hallway, all I could think about was my little brother, Zeid.
+Where is he?
 Is he okay?
-Am I going to find him before the bombs strike the school?”
-I pushed these thoughts aside and concentrated on finding him.
-When I entered his English class and didn’t find him, I thought about all the times I made fun of him, yelled at him, threatened him and chased him from my room.
-I left the room feeling hopeless and panicked.
-As I sprinted across the hall and into a first grade classroom, I found Zeid sitting at his desk staring happily into blank space.
-At that moment, I got so excited and all I wanted to do was get him home.
-I yelled his name ten times before he woke up from his daydream.
-"Zeid" I yelled, "we have to go!"
+Am I going to find him before the bombs strike the school?
+I pushed these thoughts aside and concentrated on searching for him.
+When I entered his classroom and didn’t find him, I thought about all the times I’d made fun of him, yelled, threatened, and chased him from my room.
+I felt hopeless and panicked; sprinting across the hall and into a first grade classroom, I found Zeid sitting at his desk staring into space.
+At that moment, adrenaline took over – all I wanted to do was get him home.
+I yelled his name ten times before he surfaced from his daze.

-My brother and I ran for the door that was closing, its hungry mouth ready to trap anything in its body.
-Zeid and I slipped through its jaws and out into the streets of Damascus.
-As we ran, my hopes began to rise and then immediatly drop like a roller coaster when I heard heavy footsteps behind me.
-When I glanced back, I saw a bullet zoom past my ear and everything went in slow motion.
-My heart was beating so fast I thought it would explode and I was ready to sit down and give up.
-Then, I saw my brother looking up at me and I knew at that moment my brother saw me as a superhero.
-I knew I had to keep running.
+My brother and I ran for the door that was closing.
+In the last moment, Zeid and I slipped out into the streets of Damascus.
+We ran, my hopes rising and then immediately dropping when I heard heavy footsteps behind us.
+Glancing back, I heard a bullet zoom past my ear.
+My heart was beating so fast I thought it would explode, and my legs felt weak with terror.
+I was almost ready to sit down and give up when I saw my brother looking up at me.
+At that moment, I knew my brother saw me as a superhero; I had to keep running.

-As I stand here today in America, I realize how fortunate how I was to escape.
-How fortunate I am to have a roof over my head.
-I see a person back and Syria that's smart, kind, and has the same intentions as me.
-The difference is they are trapped in a war zone while I'm lucky enough to be standing right here.
+As I stand here today in America, I realize how fortunate I was to escape Syria, how fortunate I am to have a (safe) roof over my head.
+I imagine a person back in Syria who is equally smart, kind, and has the same intentions as me: the difference is that she is trapped

 in a war zone, while I’m lucky enough to be here.

 This piece has been published in Teen Ink’s monthly print magazine.